 Lisbon is getting a lot of buzz lately thanks to its economic revival and its growing creative and startup scene.
-Understandably, there’s a lot of interest in the city.
-The city has risen rapidly in various Quality of Life indices such as those by The Economist and Monocle.
+Understandably, there’s a lot of interest in the city, which has risen rapidly in various Quality of Life indices.

-I moved to Lisbon a year ago and it’s been a fantastic change, though I also noticed that some of the information about Lisbon can be hyped up or neglecting to tell both sides.
+I moved to Lisbon in 2016 and living here has been a fantastic change, but I also noticed that some of the information about Lisbon can be hyped up or neglecting to tell both sides.